 - a.
 The Programme's structure supports the development of the following four (currently loosely structured) areas of specialisation: mass communication; new/digital media; media practice; film and cultural studies. - b.
-The Programme offers a semester abroad opportunity to Year 2 students. - c.
-In all three years, students are given the opportunity to carry out practical/production work (Year 1: production of a digital artefact; Year 2: TV production; Year 3: online journalism). - d.
+In all three years, students are given the opportunity to carry out practical/production work (Year 1: production of a digital artefact; Year 2: TV production; Year 3: online journalism).

+c.
 The Programme has strong profile in international and global media and communication, as well as in new media and communication technologies.